-Physical ground truthing of sensitive receivers impacted by Stage 1 Preliminary Construction has been undertaken.
-Further ground truthing will be completed prior to Stage 2 Construction.
+Physical ground truthing of sensitive receivers impacted by construction has been undertaken.

 The land use survey will continue to be updated throughout the delivery of the Project.
 Where other sensitive receivers are identified (including unexpected Aboriginal places or items of environmental heritage), noise and vibration modelling will then account for them and appropriate mitigation measures will be implemented.